blackskunk/Data_Analyst_Training/Course "Data Management and Visualization"/week1/Excersice.md

 ## Dataset

 I had the option of using one of the five public datasets provided in the course (or my own).
 After careful consideration, I opted for the Mars craters dataset.
-This particular dataset refers to a 2011 study of craters on Mars authored by Stuart James Robbins of the University of Colorado, Boulder [1].
+This particular Mars Crater dataset [1] refers to a 2011 study of craters on Mars authored by Stuart James Robbins of the University of Colorado, Boulder [2].

 ## Research question